Open NowMixed

 Who Can Apply

-• Jobseekers must belong to one or more eligible target groups • Young people aged 15–24 must be unemployed for at least 8 weeks • Aboriginal or Torres Strait Islander peoples must be unemployed for at least 8 weeks • People with disability must be unemployed for at least 8 weeks • Culturally and linguistically diverse peoples must be unemployed for at least 8 weeks • Long-term unemployed people must be unemployed for at least 52 weeks
+• Jobseeker applicant • Must belong to one or more target groups • Young people aged 15–24 and unemployed for at least 8 weeks • Aboriginal or Torres Strait Islander peoples unemployed for at least 8 weeks • People with disability unemployed for at least 8 weeks • Culturally and linguistically diverse peoples unemployed for at least 8 weeks • Long-term unemployed people unemployed for at least 52 weeks

-Jobseekers must identify as belonging to one or more target groups.
-Eligible groups are young people aged 15-24 who have been unemployed for at least 8 weeks; Aboriginal or Torres Strait Islander peoples unemployed for at least 8 weeks; people with disability unemployed for at least 8 weeks; culturally and linguistically diverse peoples unemployed for at least 8 weeks; and long-term unemployed people unemployed for at least 52 weeks.
+Jobseekers who identify as belonging to one or more target groups are eligible.
+These include young people aged 15 to 24 who have been unemployed for a minimum of 8 weeks; Aboriginal or Torres Strait Islander peoples unemployed for a minimum of 8 weeks; people with disability unemployed for a minimum of 8 weeks; culturally and linguistically diverse peoples unemployed for a minimum of 8 weeks; and long-term unemployed people unemployed for a minimum of 52 weeks.

 What's Funded

-Financial assistance for eligible disadvantaged jobseekers to help overcome economic barriers to gaining or retaining ongoing employment.
+Financial assistance for disadvantaged jobseekers to overcome economic barriers to gaining or retaining ongoing employment.

 Expected Outcomes

-Eligible jobseekers secure ongoing employment and are supported to overcome barriers to entering or staying in work.
+Eligible jobseekers secure ongoing employment or retain employment by addressing economic barriers to work.

 Key Information